 Water generously and infrequently.
 Infrequently?
 Yes.
 A deep, thorough soak followed by a period long enough for the soil to dry out in the top several inches will stimulate deep root growth.
 This makes the plants more hardy and self-sufficient.

 There are two basic types of irrigation: overhead spray and drip.
 Most shrubs, small trees, and planting beds will do better with a drip system that lets water penetrate directly into the root zone.
 If set up properly, the drip method is extremely efficient: no wasted water and almost no loss to evaporation.
 For lawns, overhead spray delivery is the way to go.

 Now here are a few conditions that may be present on your property that will affect how well your irrigation system will work.

 When soil is hard-packed or dry, it takes longer to absorb moisture.
 So, unless you rework a compacted area, you can’t fully soak it in one cycle because it won’t have time to penetrate.
 It will simply run off and be wasted.
 The solution for this issue would be a programmable sprinkler set to deliver small amounts of water at intervals that allow water enough time to penetrate to the roots in between cycles.

 Small or Oddly Shaped Areas

-To achieve even coverage in small or non-standard shaped areas, it would be best to use more sprinklers and adjust water flow accordingly.
-This will keep water on the lawn and landscaping–and off sidewalks, driveways, patios and decks.
+To achieve even coverage in small or non-standard shaped areas, it would be best to use more sprinklers and adjust the water flow accordingly.
+This will keep water on the lawn and landscaping–and off sidewalks, driveways, patios, and decks.